zentyal/zentyal/docs/en/user/routing.rst

    Effect:
-     The result of running **traceroute** shows the different *routers* through which a packet passes to reach its destination.
-On running it in a host with *multirouter* configuration, the result of the first leaps between *routers* should be different depending on the *router* chosen.
+     The result of running **traceroute** shows the different gateways through which a packet passes to reach its destination.
+On running it in a host with multigateway configuration, the result of the first leaps between gateways should be different depending on the gateway chosen.

 WAN Failover
 ============

 If you are balancing traffic among two or more gateways, this feature is really useful.
-In a standard scenario without failover, imagine you are balancing the traffic between two routers and one of them goes down.
+In a standard scenario without failover, imagine you are balancing the traffic between two gateways and one of them goes down.
 Assuming both gateways have the same weight, half of the traffic will keep going through the downed gateway, causing connectivity problems to all the clients in the network.